-Writer, book editor/vision specialist, UI/UE consultant.
+Writer, book editor/vision specialist, UI/UE consultant, cognitive and physical ergonomics.

 MIT Cognitive Science, MIT Engineering, Stanford Social Science, Berkeley Sustainable Design/Architecture.